||[Feb. 18th, 2006|12:47 pm]

 Our first port call after leaving the Gulf was Bunbury, Western Australia.
 Bunbury is a small, seaside city in a fairly rural setting.
 We were off season in this resort town.
 I rented a bike and a room at a hotel by Bunbury’s old lighthouse.
 The Australians were friendly all around.
 The girls liked our accents and chased us – not that anyone ran.
 We liked their accents too.

 I volunteered to give ship tours on my duty day – a duty I enjoyed.
 Crowds of eager Australians came to walk our decks and take photographs.
 I recall one group of young people fondly.
 They were mostly between the ages of 11 and 13, and mostly girls.
 One of the older girls, a tall blond firebrand name Sam, fancied my ball cap which she soon collected.
 Another little dear asked urgently if we had a "loo."
 I was confused.
-Luckily she asked again: "loo" - as in head e.g., bathroom.
+Luckily she asked again: "loo" and I realized she needed the head, as in lavatory.
 I escorted her below deck to the nearest head, and stood guard in the passageway.
 I pondered while waiting that no one seemed upset by this, and imagined the pandemonium taking a minor girl below decks would cause back in the US.

 What I really remember from that particular group of young ladies was the look on their faces when I introduced them to one of our helicopter pilots – a very attractive young brunette Lieutenant, one of only three women onboard.
 The Lieutenant briefed the group and answered questions regarding her helicopter.
 Several of the young Aussie girls stood there with dropped jaws, as if they’d never seen a woman military helicopter pilot before.
 I smiled as I distinctly heard the sound of an imaginary barrier being shattered.